 It’s never been so important to actively implement techniques that can help you manage stress.
 The reality is that stress is unavoidable in the modern world.
-We are exposed to stressors on a daily basis & it can take many different forms…this could be work stress, negative news, eating processed food, too much social media etc. This on top of a global pandemic and of course now lockdown round 2!
+We are exposed to stressors on a daily basis & it can take many different forms… these could be work stress, negative news, eating processed food, too much social media etc. This is on top of a global pandemic too.

 These ‘micro-stressors’ are information for the body and signal to the brain what state we are in.
 Being in a stressed ‘fight or flight’ state causes a biological response including the release of cortisol, the most famous stress hormone, which overtime can impact our health.

 The good news is that ‘micro stress buffers’ can make a BIG difference to how you feel & how your body copes with stress.

 Here are my top 5 ‘micro-stress buffers’ that could be helpful on a stressful day.